 Interactive Read Aloud is one of my favourite times of the day!
 To me, there is nothing better than gathering at the carpet as a community to share a story and improve our reading skills.
 I LOVE that interactive read alouds provide students with opportunities to show how smart they are and to be successful.
 It is my favourite part of Reading Workshop and my literacy block.

-With all of the benefits of Interactive Read Aloud, I knew that this was something that I needed to continue even if Social Distancing in the classroom was necessary.
+With all of the benefits of Interactive Read Aloud, I knew that this was something that I needed to continue even in a Socially Distanced classroom.
 Here are some tips to make that happen.

 Tip 1: Make it a priority